Colibríes de Morelos: History

 Colibríes was a Mexican football team.
-They are nicknamed Los Colibríes (Hummingbirds).
+They are nicknamed Los Colibríes ('hummingbirds').
 Their colors were a variation of blue and white.
 Their uniform color was a blue and white shirt that is split down the middle.
 Their greatest achievements were in the early 2000s when they played in the top division.
-The club was founded in 2002 when Atlético Celaya was moved to Morelos where they changed the club's colors and badge.
-There were problems with the club from the beginning when club Zacatepec protested with the city claiming that they did not want another club in the city that played in a higher division than they did.
-Zacatepec at the time played in the second division.
+The club was founded in 2002 when Atlético Celaya was moved to Cuernavaca, Morelos where they changed the club's colors and badge.
+There were problems with the club from the beginning when Atlético Zacatepec protested with the city claiming that they did not want another club in the city that played in a higher division than they did.
+Zacatepec at the time played in the Segunda División de México.
 Soon after, there were problems with their stadium, which was built between a brook a rocky area.
-Because of this, the federation implied that fans might use the rocks as weapons, but FIFA approved the use of the stadium almost at the ultimate hour.
-The club's first matches were surprisingly good, winning the first 3 out of 4 matches; including a 3–0 home victory against Tecos UAG and a 1–3 away victory at Pumas UNAM, but soon after, controversy arose with high attrition when players and coaches alike claimed that their monthly paycheques had no funds/bounce.
+Because of this, the federation implied that fans might use the rocks as weapons, but the FIFA approved the use of the stadium almost at the ultimate hour.
+The club's first matches were surprisingly good, winning the first 3 out of 4 matches; including a 3–0 home victory against Tecos de la U.A.G. and a 1–3 away victory at Pumas UNAM, but soon after, controversy arose with high attrition when players and coaches alike claimed that their monthly paycheques had no funds/bounce.
 In 2003 their stadium was finally approved by the federation and played there from 2002's preseason to 2003.

 Financial problems arose after they'd found out that their fundless checks wouldn't cover the cost of training, which led to an immediate decline in onfield performance.
 Such was the issue that training sessions were often held in the backyard of Claudio Pinto da Silva, who was the team's top goalscorer.
-After a string of poor results, head coach/manager Sergio Rubio, who had been there since week one, was released from his contract, placing Croat national Zlatko Petricevic as the interim coach/manager.
+After a string of poor results, head coach/manager Sergio Rubio, who had been there since week one, was released from his contract, placing Croat national Zlatko Petričević as the interim coach/manager.

 One notable game, against America, on week 15 at the Estadio Azteca in front of what was basically an empty stadium, was memorable in that during the team photo, they had revealed white shirts under their uniforms with the words 'basta de mentiras' (which is English for 'stop the lies'), calling out Jorge Rodriguez Marie on their financial problems.
 They would go on to lose 2–0 in the Estadio Azteca.
-This would be Sergio Rubio's last match in charge of the squad, after getting re-hired to replace Zlatko Petricevic.
+This would be Sergio Rubio's last match in charge of the squad, after getting re-hired to replace Zlatko Petričević.